Broadway Cares Awards Emergency Grants to Help Hurricane Survivors

 Broadway Cares also awarded $10,000 to the Alley Theatre in Houston, which has sustained serious flooding and in the past graciously raised money for Broadway Cares; and $5,000 to the SPCA of Texas for its work in Houston and with shelters and rescue organizations across the state to retrieve, save and reunite individuals and families with their beloved companion animals.

 The Actors Fund received a $150,000 grant for providing emergency financial assistance and resources for those who work in performing arts and entertainment and are affected by Hurricanes Harvey, Irma and Maria.

 In addition to these grants, Broadway Cares affiliate R.Evolución Latina is donating a portion of its Dance-A-Thon fundraising dollars to support the recovery efforts in Puerto Rico.
 Donate here.

-“These grants would not be possible without the tireless efforts and endless support from the Broadway community and Broadway Cares supporters,” Viola said.
+“These grants would not be possible without the tireless efforts and endless support from the Broadway community and Broadway Cares supporters,” said Tom Viola, executive director of Broadway Cares/Equity Fights AIDS.
 “Every ticket purchased to one of our events and every vintage Playbill bought at the Broadway Flea Market is making a real, tangible difference in the lives of those who need it most.
 As Broadway, Off-Broadway and national touring productions head into our fall fundraising efforts next month, we’ll continue to look for ways to augment these recovery efforts in Puerto Rico, Florida and Texas.”